-Most people seldom use a formal dining room, However, traditionally, it is an important room in the home and should exude wealth.
+Most people seldom use a formal dining room.
+However, traditionally, it is an essential room in the home and should exude wealth.

-The kitchen is referred to as the “hearth” of the home.
-The energy in this room is important; it should be light, bright and airy.
-The kitchen is considered one of the most important rooms in the house and should be kept clean at all times.
+The kitchen is considered the “hearth” of the home.
+The energy in this room is essential; it should be light, bright, and airy.
+The kitchen is one of the vital rooms in the house and should be kept clean and clutter-free.

 There are two basic types of home offices.
-One is where we store and file papers, pay bills and pass recreational time on the computer.
-A real home office is where we sit for at least several hours a day conduction business and generating income.
-Both types of office should kept be clean and orderly.
+One is where we store and file papers, pay bills, and spend some recreational time on the computer.
+An actual home office is where we sit for at least several hours a day conducting business and generating income.
+Both types of offices should be kept clean and orderly.

-It’s best to avoid homes with bathrooms in the center of the house or it’s the first room you see upon entering a house.
+It’s best to avoid homes with a bathroom in the center of the house or the first room you see upon entering a house.

 These transition rooms are the arteries of the home.
 They should be relatively bright, not too narrow or cluttered.
 A chronically dark hallway should have a skylight or artificial lighting.

-Stairs should not be aligned directly with a heavily used entrance door, or in the heart of the home.
+Stairs should not be aligned directly with a heavily used entrance door or the heart of the home.
 Stairs of any kind, indoor or our, need to be kept clean and safe.

-Windows are the the eyes of Chi; they should be clean and open properly; ideally they should allow sufficient light and pleasant views into a room.
+Windows are the eyes of Chi; they should be clean and open properly; ideally, they should allow sufficient light and pleasant views into a room.